Alberto Alemanno

 Alberto Alemanno (born 30 April 1975 in Turin, Italy) is an Italian academic, author, public interest lawyer, and civic entrepreneur.
-He is Jean Monnet Professor in European Union Law at HEC Paris since 2009, permanent Visiting Professor at the University of Tokyo, School of Public Policy, and at the College of Europe in Bruges.
-In 2024/25 he is a Visiting Scholar at Harvard University Minda de Gunzburg Center for European Studies.
+He is Jean Monnet Professor in European Union Law at HEC Paris since 2009, permanent visiting professor at the University of Tokyo, School of Public Policy, and at the College of Europe in Bruges.
+He is also a non-resident Democracy Fellow at Harvard University's Ash Center for Democratic Governance and Innovation.

 Academic career

 Alemanno holds LL.M. degrees from Harvard Law School and the College of Europe.
 He began his academic career at the College of Europe in Bruges in 2001, when he was selected as a teaching assistant before embarking in the following year on his Ph.D. in International Law & Economics at Bocconi University.

 After working as a lawyer in Paris, he became a qualified attorney in New York in 2004 and then served as a law clerk for Judge Allan Rosas and Judge Alexander Arabadjiev at the Court of Justice of the European Union and for Enzo Moavero Milanesi at the General Court of the European Union.

 He started teaching in 2009 as associate professor of law at HEC Paris; since 2011 he is Jean Monnet Professor of EU Law at HEC Paris where he teaches European Union Law, EU Affairs and Advocacy, as well as Global Risk Regulation.

 In 2013 he became Global Clinical Professor of Law at New York University School of Law where he established and serves as faculty director the HEC-NYU EU Public Interest Clinic, a program to train new public interest lawyers and civic advocates.
 He is permanent visiting professor at the University of Tokyo, School of Public Policy and at the College of Europe.

 Alemanno has also been guest professor at St. Gallen University, where he led the Public Affairs, Advocacy and Law module at the MBL Executive Programme for over a decade.